Lue (Glover) Wilson

 Bereavement through suicide.

-At my practice in Tiverton, I charge between £25 and £45 for an individual session which lasts one hour, with the initial session being half price and lasting between 45 mins to an hour.
-This session will enable me to make an assessment about what you are looking for and for both of us to decide whether we can work together to achieve the outcome which the client is looking for.
+At my practice in Tiverton, I charge between £25 and £50 for an individual session which lasts one hour, with the initial session being half price and lasting between 45 mins to an hour.
+This session will enable me to make an assessment about what you are looking for and for both of us to decide whether we can work together to achieve your preferred outcome.
 Fees can be negotiated for those on benefits or very low wages and my aim is to always keep costs to a minimum so that therapy remains affordable.
-Couples sessions are 90 minutes and the cost is between £40 and £70 per session.
+Couples sessions fee is between £40 and £90 per 90min session.

-I OFFER REDUCED FEES FOR STUDENTS WHO NEED TO HAVE PERSONAL THERAPY WHILST IN COUNSELLING TRAINING.
+I OFFER REDUCED FEES FOR STUDENTS WHO NEED TO HAVE PERSONAL THERAPY OR SUPERVISION WHILST IN COUNSELLING TRAINING.

 I ask for at least 24 hour notice of cancellation, and will endeavour to give this myself.
 If less than this notice is given I regret that a charge will apply, except in unavoidable circumstances.